NYPD top cop Keechant Sewell patted down at Kennedy Airport — but trip led to feud between detective, security detail

 But that didn’t happen, with Detective Diana Pecoraro, a 37-year NYPD veteran, instead taking the top cop through general screening.

-For reasons unclear, Sewell was asked to remove her shoes, and was required to stand for a pat down because a metal detector kept ringing, said a source.
+Sewell was asked to remove her shoes and was required to stand for a pat down because a metal detector kept ringing, said a source.

 Sewell wasn’t armed, and the problem wasn’t her metal NYPD shield, as a TSA agent thought, police officials said.
 Instead, the alarm was triggered by a set of headphones.